Future developments in Singapore: NS Square

 First announced in 2017 and a reveal of the artist's impressions and further details on 9 August 2020, the NS Square is set to replace the existing Marina Bay floating platform (The Float @ Marina Bay) and is envisioned to be the central focus of the new downtown area.
 The development will be aligned on a central axis, with The Promontory on the opposite side of the bay, offering a panoramic view of the city skyline.

 Like its predecessor, the NS Square will continue to host future National Day Parades, as well as a new addition of a permanent gallery dedicated to national servicemen (NSmen) and honour their past and present contributions.
 The NS Square will be a permanent space for large-scale national events and has a seating capacity of 30,000.
 It will also include community sports facilities, such as a swimming pool and water sports centre, as well as a waterfront promenade with F&B and retail outlets that will improve pedestrian connectivity.

-If the Singapore Grand Prix is extended beyond 2021, the temporary closure of the floating platform for construction works of the NS Square will affect the race's Bay Grandstand.
-A realignment to the Marina Bay Street Circuit, particularly the 300-metre stretch from Turns 16 to 19 along the floating platform, will also have to be carried out.
-This will be the first major adjustment to the circuit since 2008.
+Since the Singapore Grand Prix was extended beyond 2021, the temporary closure of the floating platform for construction works of the NS Square has caused a realignment to the Marina Bay Street Circuit.
+In particular, the 300-metre stretch from Turns 16 to 19 along the floating platform.
+This was the first major adjustment to the circuit since 2008.

 The project is expected to be completed by 2027.